faheemersh/Senior_Design_Dry_EEG_BCI/README.md

 3. Receive data in MATLAB with ReceiveData.m via LSL, LSL MATLAB example
 4. Receive data in MATLAB with vis_stream.m via LSL, LSL MATLAB viewer
 5. Receive data in MATLAB with BCILAB via LSL
+Note: due to time constraints and our knowledge of MATLAB, these guides are only for MATLAB

 # Setup LSL
 ## 1. Setup LSL using Python